git-college-of-surgery/git-commit-ectomy/docs/easy.md

 installed via Homebrew:

 ```
-brew install gnu-sed
+brew install gnu-xargs
 ```

-Optional: can use `--with-default-names` to overwrite BSD versions with GNU versions.
+When installing `gnu-xargs`, you can also add the `--with-default-names` flag to `brew` to overwrite the default BSD version of xargs (which is _not_ compatible with the GNU version of xargs).

 ```
-brew install gnu-sed --with-default-names
+brew install gnu-xargs --with-default-names
 ```

-To use the script:
+To use the `git-forget-blob.sh` script:

 ```
 ./git-forget-blob.sh <relative-path-to-file>
 ```

+(See below for more detail.)

 ## the command that doesn't work: git rm